 Date Written: January 7, 2019

-Admittedly, smoking has plagued the United States for generations; however, it was not until the past several years that this issue received more serious scrutiny.
-Yet, the reality is that as far back as the 1960s, tobacco products posed a serious threat to human health as evidenced by the Surgeon General report that smoking caused cancer.
+Although smoking has plagued the United States for generations, it was not until the past several years that smoking received more serious scrutiny.
+Yet, the reality is that as far back as the 1960s, tobacco products posed a serious threat to human health as evidenced by the Surgeon General’s report explaining that smoking causes cancer.

 The Family Smoking Prevention and Tobacco Control Act (FSPTCA or Tobacco Act) became law on June 22, 2009.
-This historic legislation conferred authority to FDA to regulate tobacco products.
-The FSPTCA or Tobacco Act amended the FDCA and other federal laws by permitting FDA regulatory authority over the manufacture, marketing, and distribution of tobacco products.
+This legislation conferred authority to the FDA to regulate tobacco products.
+The FSPTCA amended the Food, Drug, and Cosmetic Act (FDCA) and other federal laws by permitting FDA regulatory authority over of tobacco products.
 This includes cigarettes, cigarette tobacco, roll-your-own tobacco, and smokeless tobacco.
-Yet, the FSPTCA was silent on, for example, e-cigarettes and other electronic nicotine delivery systems (ENDS).
+Yet, the FSPTCA, when enacted, was silent on issues of e-cigarettes and other electronic nicotine delivery systems (ENDS) and were eventually “deeming” as part of the FSPTCA.

 Keywords: Tobacco Regulation, E-Cigarettes, Family Smoking Prevention and Tobacco Control Act, Food and Drug Administration, Electronic Nicotine Delivery Systems, Youth Smoking